Obsessive Compulsive Disorder

-- Obsessions, which are an unwanted and unpleasant thoughts, images or urges that repeatedly enter our mind, causing feelings of anxiety, disgust or unease.
+- Obsessions, which are an unwanted and unpleasant thoughts, images or urges that repeatedly enter the mind, causing feelings of anxiety, disgust or unease.

-- Compulsions, which are repetitive behaviours or mental acts that make someone feel they need to do to temporarily relieve the unpleasant feelings brought on by the obsessive thought.
+- Compulsions, which are repetitive behaviours or mental acts that they feels they need to do to relieve the unpleasant feelings brought on by an obsessive thought.

 What are the causes of OCD?

 As with most mental health problems, there is no one trigger to OCD.
 A mixture of biological tendencies, personality and life events can lead to OCD.
-For some people, OCD may come and go throughout their life, and may be linked to underlying negative views about themselves or learnt behaviour from their childhood.
+For some people, it may come and go throughout their life.
+It can be linked to underlying negative views about themselves or learnt behaviour from their childhood.
 For others it is direct response to a stressor in their life.
 For example:

 - A person is in a car accident, where they thought they may die.
 They become preoccupied with getting hurt and have frequent unwanted thoughts about dying.
 This feeling of things being out of control leads to relentless anxiety, which they try and manage through constant cleaning of their hands and their house, to keep them ‘safe’.
-They start to avoid situations which the perceive to be unsafe.
+They start to avoid situations which they feel are unsafe.

 - An individual’s long-term partner splits up with them unexpectedly.
 They feel a strong sense of loss and question if they can cope alone.
-This leads them to question what they did wrong, whether they are a bad person, if it was their fault.
-This leads to intrusive, unwanted thoughts of harming others, which make them feel more guilty and bad.
+This leads them to question what they did wrong and whether they are a bad person.
+They start to get intrusive, unwanted thoughts of harming others, which make them feel more guilty and bad.
 To combat this, they find themselves constantly checking that things have been switched off in the house, to the point that they struggle to leave a room because of compulsive checking of electric sockets.

-- A person is in a highly stressful situation at work, where they feel bullied by their boss and fear they may lost their job.
+- A person is in a highly stressful situation at work, where they feel bullied by their boss and fear they may lose their job.
 They find themselves in a constant anxious state at work, feeling unable to control this.
-When they get home, their anxious thoughts that they are a failure and things will go wrong lead them to find ways to feel better – this includes a ritual of walking up and down the stairs twenty times and flicking the light switches in every room ten times each time they enter/ leave a room.
+When they get home, their anxious thoughts that they are a failure and things will go wrong lead them to find ways to feel better.
+This includes a ritual of walking up and down the stairs twenty times and flicking the light switches in every room ten times each time they enter/ leave a room.